alexellis/mkaas/README.md

 sudo mkdir -p /var/mkaas
 ```

-Optionally create these directories, or create a cluster using `minikube start` and delete it after.
+Create the following directories, or create a cluster using `minikube start` and delete it after which will do the same thing.

 ```bash
 sudo mkdir -p /root/.minikube